pakdaman/calibration/README.md

 + Run test.m
 % A sample code showing how to build a BBQ model and use it
-% As a sanity chech the output should match the output.txt
+% As a sanity check the output should match the output.txt

 Two main Functions:
 ===========